 - Third, clubs must have a non-discriminatory name.
 You don’t want anything in the club name giving the impression that the club is not open to a certain group- such as only males or only females, or only members of a certain religion.
 It is also important that “4-H” is in the name of the club.
 For example, instead of the “Clover Bakers,” “Clover Bakers 4-H Club,” or “4-H Clover Bakers” is more appropriate.
 This fact sheet can help guide clubs when selecting a name.

-Finally, this short video can be shared with your club members and parents to help explain the club chartering process.
+When it comes to club chartering, just remember 4 for 4: there are FOUR criteria to charter 4-H clubs.
 The process is fairly straightforward, but if you need assistance with any of the steps, check out the links in this blog, or reach out to your local UF/IFAS Extension Office– we want your club to be successful and are happy to help!